 Decorah, Iowa (1991), and Russia's prestigious N. I. Vavilov Medal (1996).

-Along with founding JAK KAW Press, Kent was a trustee of the Ceres Trust,
+After leaving SSE, Kent founded JAK KAW Press, and was a trustee of the

-a private grant making foundation focused on organic agricultural issues.
+Ceres Trust, a private grant making foundation focused on organic

 Although Kent's advocacy for biodiversity preservation and other issues

 was very public, he was a very private person.
 He passed away in late

 the menu; Three conservation organizations consider ecological and

 cultural landscapes as they preserve old crops and develop new ones,"